joachim-gassen/mtsa21audit/README.md

 2. Before building everything you most likely need to install additional packages.
 This repository follows the established principle not to install any packages automatically.
 This is your computing environment.
 You decide what you want to install.
 See the code below for installing the packages.
 3. Copy the file _config.csv to config.csv in the project main directory.
 Edit it by adding your WRDS credentials.
 4. Run 'make all' either via the console or by identifying the 'Build All' button in the 'Build' tab (normally in the upper right quadrant of the RStudio screen).
-5. Eventually, you will be greeted with the data files in the output directory.
+5. Eventually, you will be greeted with the raw data files and a PDF containing an exploratory data analysis in the output directory.
 Congratulations!

 If you do not see 'Build' tab this is most likely because you do not have 'make' installed on your system.
   - For Windows: Install Rtools: https://cran.r-project.org/bin/windows/Rtools/